sjaakiejj/route-planner/README.md

 Change "/home/..." to the absolute directory in which the route planner jar is located.

-After that, you can run the code simply by typing:
+After that, you can run the code simply by navigating to the web_gui directory, and typing:

 > meteor